TylersTechLab/CampusNetworkLab/README.md

 Almost all of the configurations for the access layer are complete.
 The only thing remaining is setting up some load balancing capabilities to help even out the workload, as well as some redundancy in case one of the L3 switches fail.

 The FHRP protocol that will be used is HSRP.
-Setting up HSRP will give each VLAN a VIP, which will be the default gateway, and also allow for inter-vlan routing and being able to communicate with subnets outside of the access layer.
+Setting up HSRP will give each VLAN a VIP, which will be the default gateway, and also allow for inter-VLAN routing and being able to communicate with subnets outside of the access layer.

 Since there are 3 VLANs and 3 subnets, 3 HSRP groups will need to be created on each DSW, and each group with be configured with their respective virtual IP, which is the default gateway IP for each host and each SVI.